Torimune29/rust-project-template/README.md

 # project-template

+Project Template for any programming development environment,

 ## Prerequisite

 * npm
 * direnv(Optional)
 * navi(Optional)

+## Usage
-## Installation
+### Installation

-1. Create new your own repo using this repo "Use this template"
+1. Create new your own repo using this repo `Use this template`
 1. Setup inital settings below:

     ```bash
+    # Init repository
+    #  Delete project-template CHANGELOG and version, and execute npm init -y
+    npm run initrepo
     # Install node_modules
     npm install
     # Setup pre-commit using husky, lint-staged
     npx husky install
     npx husky add .husky/pre-commit "\"$(npm bin)\"/lint-staged"
     # Optional: if you have direnv, setup user environment
-    diernv allow
+    direnv allow
     ```
+### How to use

 1. Develop
+1. Release
+    * If first-release,

+    ```bash
+    # Edit first version in package.json
+    # If fixed, execute release
+    npm run release:first
+    ```

+    * If not first-release,

+    ```bash
+    npm run release:major
+    # or
+    npm run release:minor
+    # or
+    npm run release:patch
+    ```

 ## Features and Dependency Graph